guillaumeschwartz76/CPP/cpp00/README.md

 * ADD: you can add contact.
 * SEARCH: displays the list of contacts and allows you to choose a contact to display from the maximum of 8 saved contacts.
-* EXIT:The program quits and contacts are lost.s
+* EXIT: The program quits and contacts are lost.s

 ### Lauch the program

-For example:
 ```shell
 ./PhoneBook
 ```